Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Jess

-Nas thinks he’s “different” to different islanders and he’s on the lookout for a “cute and funny” woman to take residence with him.
-Nevertheless, he has a behavior of laughing throughout awkward conditions which viewers are positive to see all through the collection.
+Nas thinks he’s “different” to different islanders and he’s searching for a “cute and funny” lady to take house with him.
+Nevertheless, he has a behavior of laughing throughout awkward conditions which viewers are certain to see all through the sequence.

 Learn extra about Nas right here.